-In pursuit of sustainability, we are pleased to announce several new campus initiatives for the 2015-2016 academic year, including:
+In pursuit of sustainability, Emmanuel undertook the following campus initiatives in the 2015-2016 academic year:

 Water Refill Station

 In August 2014, the Facilities Department unveiled the first water bottle refill station on campus as part of a pilot program.
 The Emmanuel College community diverted over 38,000 20-ounce bottles from landfills by using the unit last academic year.
 Due to its overwhelming success, the College expanded the program so chilled, filtered water is now available in the Administration Building, Cardinal Cushing Library and all residence halls!

 • Administration Building - retrofitted 5 existing water fountains by adding push button filler

 • Cardinal Cushing Library - replaced the existing fountain (located in basement) with new unit complete with a bottle filler